Back to blog

 The STP marketing model involves three major steps: The three fundamental concepts are segmentation, targeting, and positioning.
 The first operation which is segmentation involves separating a large market into smaller segments through the use of customer-segmentation techniques.
 This audience-centric perspective enhances the impact of your marketing communications by a very large margin.

-Segmentation is therefore a significant component in the creation of a marketing mix and the marketing communication strategy in product positioning.
-It is a critical step in the process of digital marketing, which helps to achieve successful market targeting since businesses can adapt their marketing strategies to specific audiences.
-Audience targeting involves a process of classifying prospects based on some common factors such as needs or behavior.
-For this reason, when the principles of segmentation are properly applied, businesses can come up with the right product positioning and marketing strategies and ultimately have a better ROI.
+Segmentation is a critical component in creating a marketing mix and positioning strategy.
+It is essential for effective digital marketing, helping businesses target their audiences successfully.
+Audience targeting involves classifying prospects based on common factors such as needs or behavior.
+Proper application of segmentation principles enables businesses to develop right product positioning and marketing strategies, ultimately leading to better ROI.
 Here are a few things to note:

 • The STP marketing model has three steps and they are segmentation, targeting and positioning segmentation is the process of dividing a market into subsets based on customer segmentation.